-Check the Fresh water pump button on the side terrace panel control panel or the toilet compartment control panel to make sure the fresh water pump is on.
+If the water pressure is low, use the Fresh water pump button on the side terrace panel control panel or on the toilet compartment control panel to switch on the fresh water pump.

-You can keep your cold drinks and foodstuff cold in the fridges and dry goods dry in the storage boxes.
 The fridges have their temperature control and on/off switches inside the fridge.

-4.2.4 Toilet compartment control panel on page 30

-- 4.2.5 Side terrace control panel on page 31 - 5.5 Fresh and waste water systems on page 59
+- 4.2.2 Toilet compartment control panel on page 36 - 4.2.3 Side terrace control panel on page 37 - 4.2.8 Cooktop control panel on page 42 - 5.5 Fresh and waste water systems on page 71

-5.8.3 Cockpit seats
+5.8.3 Seating